2022 AIME II Problems

 The set of positive integers sharing a given triple is an intersection of three intervals, hence a block of consecutive integers.
 So is uniquely determined exactly when neither nor gives the same triple: some floor must drop at meaning or divides and some floor must jump at meaning or divides

-Since and cannot both be even, the divisor pairs for are and Working modulo gives gives gives and gives The union is the residues modulo
+Since and cannot both be even, the divisor pairs for are and Working modulo dividing and dividing gives dividing and dividing gives dividing and dividing gives and dividing and dividing gives The union is the residues modulo

 Each residue occurs times among so the count is (Note fails: is divisible by none of so share ’s triple.)